shashigharti/federated-learning-on-raspberry-pi/README.md

 ***

 ### More information
+- Wiki - For more articles, resources and links visit our wiki section [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/wiki)
 - Would you like to learn more about Secure and Private AI?
 Join this free course from Udacity [here](https://www.udacity.com/course/secure-and-private-ai--ud185)
 - Join OpenMined Slack [here](http://slack.openmined.org/ )